 A. The silken web is produced by barklice; and yes, they are insects but don't get out the nuclear bug killer arsenal because barklice are very beneficial.
-The trunk of a heavily webbed tree can sometimes look like it has been covered in a white silk stocking.
+The trunk of a heavily webbed tree will typically appear to be covered in a white silk stocking.
 Sometimes only patches of the silken webs will be noticed.